 Getting down to the 790cc, it won’t bother you that much with cleaning and maintenance, as it features its own cleaning station, but it can only be used for dry shaving.
 If you like shaving under the shower, this one simply won’t cut it for you.
 And one more thing - it only has three different customization settings, unlike the 7865cc which has five.

 Last but not least, the 760cc-4 is advertised as a shaver with four separate elements, but it is in fact not.
 It still has the same shaving head like all other Series 7 shavers.
 It does have its cleaning station and it can be used under the shower, but it still doesn’t match the customization capabilities of the 7865cc.

-Hopefully this Braun Series 7 review will help you choose the perfect electric shaver that suits your needs the most.
-Most of you will always be guided by your budget, but keep in mind that a good one doesn’t really come cheap and you will need to search real hard to find one that can keep up with the Braun Series 7 7865cc electric foil shaver.
+Hopefully, this review will help you choose the perfect electric shaver that suits your needs the most.
+Most of you will always be guided by your budget, but keep in mind that a good one doesn’t really come cheap and you will need to search really hard to find one that can keep up with the Series 7 7865cc electric foil shaver.